Labour & Delivery

 Sages-Femmes Temiskaming Midwives

-Established in 2010 and located in Temiskaming Shores, Sages-femmes Temiskaming Midwives is a team of three bilingual midwives and an office assistant.
+Established in 2010 and located in Temiskaming Shores, Sages-femmes Temiskaming Midwives consists of one midwife and an office assistant.
 We serve all communities along Hwy 11 from Temagami to Kirkland Lake.
 We are primary health care professionals specializing in low risk maternal and newborn care.
 When needed, we also work closely with other health care professionals to provide safe, evidence-based and family-centered care.

 • Kim Cloutier-Holtz, RM